-Australian Institute of Health and Welfare (2020) Specialist homelessness services annual report., AIHW, Australian Government, accessed 30 November 2021
+Australian Institute of Health and Welfare (2022) Specialist homelessness services annual report 2021–22, AIHW, Australian Government, accessed 09 February 2023.

 Australian Institute of Health and Welfare.
-(2020).
-Specialist homelessness services annual report.
+(2022).
+Specialist homelessness services annual report 2021–22.
 Retrieved from https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

-Specialist homelessness services annual report.
-Australian Institute of Health and Welfare, 11 December 2020, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report
+Specialist homelessness services annual report 2021–22.
+Australian Institute of Health and Welfare, 08 December 2022, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

 Australian Institute of Health and Welfare.
-Specialist homelessness services annual report [Internet].
+Specialist homelessness services annual report 2021–22 [Internet].
 Canberra: Australian Institute of Health and Welfare, 2022 [cited 2023 Feb.
 9].
 Available from: https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

-Australian Institute of Health and Welfare (AIHW) 2020, Specialist homelessness services annual report, viewed 30 November 2021, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report
+Australian Institute of Health and Welfare (AIHW) 2022, Specialist homelessness services annual report 2021–22, viewed 9 February 2023, https://www.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

 Get citations as an Endnote file:

-PDF | 5.7Mb
+PDF | 11.7Mb

 On this page

-Care and protection orders (CPOs) are legal orders or arrangements that place some responsibility for a child’s welfare with child protection authorities.
-In Australia, state and territory governments are responsible for child protection and these departments assist vulnerable children and young people to protect them from abuse, neglect or other harm or where their parents are unable to provide adequate care or protection (AIHW 2020).
+Care and protection orders (CPOs) are legal orders or arrangements that place partial or all responsibility for a child’s welfare with child protection agencies.
+In Australia, state and territory governments are responsible for statutory child protection.
+Their respective departments work with children and families to protect them from abuse, neglect or other harm (AIHW 2022).

-Between 2014–15 and 2018–19, the rate of children on care and protection orders increased from 9.1 per 1,000 children to 10.5 per 1,000 children (AIHW 2020).
-Of the 59,100 children on care and protection orders at 30 June 2019, most were living in home-based care, either with relative/kinship carers (39%) or in foster care (29%).
-While many children are moved into out-of-home care, others remain living at home with family support provided by community-based agencies.
+Between 2016–17 to 2020–21, the rate of children on care and protection orders increased – from 9.9 per 1,000 children at 30 June 2017 to 10.9 per 1,000 children at 30 June 2021 (AIHW 2022).
+Of the 61,700 children on care and protection orders at 30 June 2021, most were living in home-based care (67%), with relatives/kinship care (39%) and foster care (27%) being the most common living arrangements.

 Linked data has been used to describe the characteristics of children and young people who received both child protection (an investigated notification, care and protection order or out-of-home care) and specialist homelessness services (SHS) (AIHW 2016).
-Compared with children who accessed only SHS, children who accessed both child protection and SHS were more likely to have experienced family and domestic violence (54%, compared with 44%).
-For more information about children on care and protection orders, see Child protection Australia 2018–19.
+Compared with children who accessed only SHS, children who accessed both child protection and SHS were more likely to have experienced family and domestic violence (53%, compared with 44%).
+For more information about children on care and protection orders, see Child protection Australia 2020–21.

 They reported that they were under a CPO and had the following care arrangements: